-We are a majority-owned subsidiary of Cellectis.
-As a result, our historical financial statements may not reflect what our results of operations would have been had we been a stand-alone public company and not a subsidiary of Cellectis.
-In particular, certain legal, finance, human resources and other functions have historically been provided to us by Cellectis at cost plus an agreed-upon markup.
-Following our initial public offering, Cellectis agreed to continue to provide us with some of the services related to these functions on a transitional basis in exchange for agreed-upon fees, and we have incurred other costs to replace the services and resources that are not being provided by Cellectis.
-We also incur additional costs as a stand-alone public company, and as a result our total costs related to certain support functions differ from the costs that were historically allocated to us from Cellectis.
-In the future, we expect to incur internal costs to implement certain new systems, including infrastructure and an enterprise resource planning system.
-See "Certain Relationships and Related Party Transactions- Relationship with Cellectis" for a description of certain agreements that we have entered into with Cellectis that provide a framework for our ongoing relationship following our initial public offering in July 2017.
+We currently operate as a wholly-owned subsidiary of Cellectis.
+As a result, our historical financial statements may not be reflective of what our results of operations would have been had we been a standalone public company and no longer a subsidiary of Cellectis.
+In particular, certain legal, finance, human resources and other functions have historically been provided to us by Cellectis at cost plus an agreed upon markup.
+Following this offering, pursuant to agreements with Cellectis, we expect that Cellectis will continue to provide us with some of the services related to these functions on a transitional basis in exchange for agreed-upon fees, and we expect to incur other costs to replace the services and resources that will not be provided by Cellectis.
+We will also incur additional costs as a standalone public company.
+As a standalone public company, our total costs related to certain support functions may differ from the costs that were historically allocated to us from Cellectis.
+In addition, in the future, we expect to incur internal costs to implement certain new systems, including infrastructure and an enterprise resource planning system, while our legacy systems are currently being fully supported by Cellectis.
+See "Certain Relationships and Related Party Transactions-Relationship with Cellectis" for a description of certain agreements that we have entered into or intend to enter into with Cellectis in connection with this offering that will provide a framework for our ongoing relationship upon and after completion of this offering.